Fresh student protests hit India over university attack | DW | 06.01.2020

 Late Sunday, masked assailants beat students and teachers with rods and bricks, at the capital's Jawaharlal Nehru University (JNU), in an assault that opposition lawmakers say is linked to the government.

 Videos of the attack showed people in masks assaulting students that were protesting against a fee hike.
 Assailants also vandalized dormitories and university halls.
-Scores of riot police on Monday patrolled JNU, but no immediate arrests were made.
+Scores of riot police on Monday patrolled JNU.
+Police have begun a probe and say that they have found some of the assailants, but so far, no arrests have been made.

-Students at other universities across the country continued to protest both the fee hike and Sunday's assault on demonstrators.
+Students at universities across the country continued to protest Sunday's assault on demonstrators.

 Read more: Indian state shuts down internet ahead of protests

 Students at the Film and Television Institute of India in Pune staged a demonstration against the violence at the university at midnight on Sunday, according to the English-language Times of India.
-Student organizers plan to continue the demonstrations through Monday evening.
+Organizers are planning to continue the demonstrations through Monday evening.

 Jadavpur University students protest aginst the JNU attacks, on Monday in Kolkata.

-In response to the attacks, more than 1,000 people held a vigil in Mumbai, and demonstrations took place in major cities across India, including Bangalore and Kolkata.
+In response to the attacks, more than 1,000 people held a vigil in Mumbai, and demonstrations took place in major cities across India, including Bangalore, Kolkata and Hyderabad.

 Read more: Protesters killed as India's Modi meets lawmakers over citizenship bill